-Mitigation Measures North Slope Areawide Effective April 18, 2018
+Mitigation Measures Cook Inlet Areawide Effective November 2, 2018

 Operations will be conditioned by mitigation measures that are attached to any leases issued and are binding on the lessee.
-These measures were developed to mitigate potential effects of lease-related activities, considering all information made known to the Director.
-Additional measures may be imposed when the lessee submits a proposed plan of operations (11 AAC 83.158(e) and 83.346(e)) for exploration, production, development, or transportation uses, or in rights-of-way for other pipelines.
-The Director may consult with local government organizations and other agencies in implementing the mitigation measures below.
-Lessees are subject to applicable local, state, and federal laws and regulations, as amended.
+These measures were developed to mitigate potential effects of lease-related activities, considering all information made known to the director.
+Additional measures may be imposed when the lessee submits a proposed plan of operations (11 AAC 83.158(e) and 11 AAC 83.346(e)) for exploration, production, development, or transportation uses, or in rights-of-way for other pipelines.
+The director may consult with local government organizations and other agencies in implementing the mitigation measures below.
+The lessee is subject to applicable local, state, and federal laws and regulations, as amended.

-The Director may grant exceptions to these mitigation measures upon a showing by the lessee that compliance with the mitigation measure is not practicable and that the lessee will undertake an equal or better alternative to satisfy the intent of the mitigation measure.
+The director may grant exceptions to these mitigation measures upon a showing by the lessee that compliance with the mitigation measure is not practicable and that the lessee will undertake an equal or better alternative to satisfy the intent of the mitigation measure.
 Requests and justifications for exceptions must be included in the plan of operations application as specified by the application instructions, and decisions of whether to grant exceptions will be made during the plan of operations review.